jamesdayhuff/jamesdayhuff/README.md

 **Product Insight:** Designed with the principle that financial literacy starts with tangible concepts before moving to abstract ones.

 ### TPM Craft Newsletter
-**Weekly insights for Technical Program Managers**
+**Regular insights for Technical Program Managers**

 Curating the intersection of technical leadership, program management, and career growth.
 Helping TPMs level up their craft through practical frameworks and real-world insights.
+50+ articles with 1200+ subscribers.

 🔗 [Subscribe on Substack](https://tpmcraft.substack.com/)